What is ABS Module, its Functions, Diagram and Symptoms?

 Let’s begin!

-What is ABS Module?
+What is an ABS Module?

 As earlier stated, an ABS module, a microprocessor, is a vital component of a vehicle’s stability control system.